-This is a metric formula, therefore imperial units must converted before applying this calculation.
+This is a metric formula, therefore imperial units must be converted before applying this calculation.

-To convert PSI to mBar multiply your PSI value by 68.94.
+To convert PSI to mBar multiply the PSI value by 68.94.

-To convert Cubic feet to litres multiply your Cubic feet value by 28.31
+To convert Cubic Feet to Litres multiply the Cubic Feet value by 28.31.

-To convert Cubic feet per hour to litres multiply your Cubic feet per hour value by 28.31
+To convert Cubic Feet per hour to Litres multiply your Cubic Feet per hour value by 28.31.